When should I choose this Area of Focus for my Gabadoo?

 What support will I receive for my child?

-Your information will be reviewed by one of our Gabadoo Experts who is experienced in supporting families with emotional self-regulation.
+Your information will be reviewed by one of our Gabadoo Experts who is experienced in the area of play.
 They will detail individualised strategies, activities, next steps and helpful organisations and products that you can use at home to support your child.